standage/AEGeAn/docs/parseval.rst

   will create one.
 Note, however, that ParsEval will treat all such transcripts as belonging to separate distinct genes, which will erroneously inflate summary statistics reported by ParsEval.

+See :ref:`GFF3ValidationDocs` for instructions on validating ParsEval input files.

 Output
 ------